University Policy 6320

 3.1 Alternative Student Fee Models

 Includes the self-support academic program funding model and online academic program funding model.
-Both models provide an alternative to the university’s primary tuition and student fee model described in University Policy 3150 (Tuition and Student Fees).
+Both models provide an alternative to the University’s primary tuition and student fee model described in University Policy 3150 (Tuition and Student Fees).
 Only Nontraditional Academic Programs are eligible to utilize Alternative Student Fee Models.

 3.2 Nontraditional Academic Programs

-Credit-bearing academic programs that culminate in a certificate or degree and are either 1.) online programs or 2.) in other ways distinct from the traditional offerings of the University by serving a population that does not access the same activities, services, and features as fulltime, tuition-paying students (such as those designed specifically for working professionals or programs offered at off-campus sites).
+Credit-bearing academic programs that culminate in a certificate or degree and are either 1.) online programs or 2.) in other ways distinct from the traditional offerings of the University by serving a population that does not access the same activities, services and features as full time, tuition-paying students, (such as those designed specifically for working professionals or programs offered at off-campus sites).
 Only programs that meet at least one of these two definitions are eligible to utilize Alternative Student Fee Models.

 4. Responsibilities and Procedures

 a.
 The Provost’s Office has charged the Division of Extended Studies with facilitating the development, funding, and delivery of Nontraditional Academic Programs.
-Academic departments interested in developing a Nontraditional Academic Program, including those wanting to utilize Alternative Student Fee Models, will work with Extended Studies to develop and submit the necessary proposal to the Provost’s Office.
+Academic departments interested in developing a Nontraditional Academic Program, including those wanting to utilize Alternative Student Fee Models, must work with Extended Studies to develop and submit the necessary proposal to the Provost’s Office.

 b.
 In addition to the program proposal, the academic department will work with Extended Studies to enter into a memorandum of agreement (MOA) that delineates the details of the fee model, delivery methods, and administrative supports typically required by a Nontraditional Academic Program.